Upcoming Events

 Student Journal of Asian Studies @ USC

 The USC Student Journal for Asian Studies (SJAS @ USC) is a student-run journal created to publish undergraduate and graduate research in various disciplines in Asian studies.
-This past spring, SJAS @ USC published a special issue featuring work on Filipino surnames, Korean moon jars, and techno-orientalism.
+In its most recent issue, SJAS @ USC featured work on Filipino surnames, Korean moon jars, and techno-orientalism.

 Follow EASC!